aws/aws-advanced-jdbc-wrapper/docs/GettingStarted.md

 - The AWS Advanced JDBC Driver.
 - Your choice of underlying JDBC driver.
   - To use the wrapper with Aurora with PostgreSQL compatibility, install the [PostgreSQL JDBC Driver](https://github.com/pgjdbc/pgjdbc).
   - To use the wrapper with Aurora with MySQL compatibility, install the [MySQL JDBC Driver](https://github.com/mysql/mysql-connector-j) or version 2.x of the [MariaDB JDBC Driver](https://github.com/mariadb-corporation/mariadb-connector-j).
+See [here](../README.md#mariadb) for some limitations and caveats with the MariaDB driver.

 If you are using the AWS JDBC Driver as part of a Gradle project, include the wrapper and underlying driver as dependencies.
 For example, to include the AWS JDBC Driver and the PostgreSQL JDBC Driver as dependencies in a Gradle project, update the ```build.gradle``` file as follows: